 Do You Have What It Takes to Be a Pilot?

-02Required Education, Training and Certification
+Required Education, Training, and Certification

-03How to Get Paid to Fly
+How to Get Paid to Fly

 To earn a Commercial Pilot's License, you must log at least 250 hours of flight time.
 It includes the time you spent earning your Private Pilot Certification.
 Also, you must be at least 18 years old and pass a physical examination as well as a written exam and practical flight exam.

-To apply for Airline Transport Pilot Certification, you will have to accrue at least 1500 hours of flight time.
+To apply for Airline Transport Pilot Certification, you will have to accrue at least 1,500 hours of flight time.
 Many applicants do this by working as a commercial pilot or through a stint in the military.
-You will also have to pass physical, written and practical exams.
+You will also have to pass physical, written, and practical exams.
 To get a job with an airline, you must log thousands of hours of flight time.

 Getting Your First Job as a Commercial or Airline Pilot

-- "Ability to work in a team and under extreme field conditions."
+- Ability to work in a team and under extreme field conditions

-- "Ability to stand or sit for long periods of time and ability to lift up to 50 lbs."
+- Ability to stand or sit for long periods of time and ability to lift up to 50 pounds

-- "Ability to adapt to changing schedules and high-pressure situations."
+- Ability to adapt to changing schedules and high-pressure situations

-- "Must be able to work flexible schedule; including nights, weekends, and holidays."
+- Must be able to work a flexible schedule; including nights, weekends, and holidays

-- "Must be willing to work multiple days away from home, working a varied schedule."
+- Must be willing to work multiple days away from home, working a varied schedule

-- "Must be able to manage his or her rest in order to be prepared for flight duty at all times during their tour
+- Must be able to manage rest in order to be prepared for flight duty at all times during their tour